 Quoted from @otaru_ryuhou's post

 In the video, the store owner can be seen shoveling snow in a T-shirt despite it being the middle of winter.
 It looks like he's preparing to open the store, but it looks really cold...
-Some people commented on the store's account, "He should at least wear a jumper...", but many users sent messages of support, saying, "He's good at shoveling snow!" and "Thank you for your hard work!"
+Some people on the store's account have commented, "He should at least wear a jumper...", but many users have sent messages of support, saying, "He's good at shoveling snow!" and "Thank you for your hard work!"

 Some people commented that "T-shirts are fine" and "Short sleeves are fine for this area."
 Yes, in Hokkaido, it is not that uncommon to see people shoveling snow in T-shirts.
 In particular, it is rare to see restaurant owners cleaning in front of their stores in T-shirts.
 It's amazing how Hokkaido residents can withstand the cold.